covertimpala/RPi_servo-control_pca9685/README.md

 Run serial_comm.py and check if any errors occur.

-(if you encounter any errors please refer to [this tutorial](https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/))
+(if you encounter any errors or need a more detailed guide please refer to [this tutorial](https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/))

-If no errors occur then you can open main.py and run it, then type `calibrate` and follow the instructions you are given.
+If no errors occur then you can open main.py and run it, then type `calibrate` and follow the instructions that appear.

 ### EMG Commands
 `calibrate` - calibrates software so that you get better control (NOTE: This command has to be typed in first for other EMG commands to work)